scottjaffa/smart-home/Shabbat.md

 ## About

-Shabbat mode is a set of Home Assistant blueprints which reduces the need to run around before Shabbat and Yom Tov adjusting lights and settings by configuring a house at the start/end of Shabbat or Yom Tov and automating actions during Shabbat or Yom Tov.
+Shabbat mode is a set of Home Assistant blueprints which reduces the need to spend time before Shabbat or (Jewish sabbath) and Yom Tov adjusting lights and settings.
+It configures a house at the start/end of Shabbat or Yom Tov and automating actions during Shabbat or Yom Tov.
 It is designed to be simple yet flexible.
 Provides schedules, separate bedroom settings for kids, meal schedules, and food warming.
 It controls lights, fans, warming devices.
-Later todo are HVAC and other home appliances.
+Future features may include HVAC and other home appliance control.
 It adjusts each week for candlelighting times and automatically runs regardless of day of week (for Yom Tov).

 This requires [Home Assistant](https://www.home-assistant.io) and can work with any hardware supported by it.
 To see what hardware I've used, see [here](https://github.com/scottjaffa/smart-home/blob/main/equipment.md).